Troy University has been approved by ACHE and SACS to offer a Ph.D. in Global Leadership

 Mission & Vision

-To prepare educators, administrators, counselors, psychologists, interpreters and
+To prepare educators, administrators, counselors, interpreters and other professionals

 TROY UNIVERSITY MISSION STATEMENT